dougdoenges/HaitiCoffeeSS/README.md

 ### POST
   Creates a user with specified details

-## "account/logout/"
+## "account/signout/"
 ## GET
   Logs the current user out "/"

-## "account/address/"
+## "account/myaddress/"
 ### GET
-  Returns address management page including all the current users addresses
+  Returns all the current users addresses with the user profile in Array

 ## "account/address/create/"
 ### GET